 Hello and welcome!
-I’m DaniGirl, and these are a few of the things that I am: a photographer, a creative, a mom, a Canadian, a teacher, an explorer, and a storyteller.
+I’m DaniGirl, and these are a few of the things that I am: a photographer, a creative, a mom, a Canadian, a teacher, a maker, an explorer, and a storyteller.
 My pronouns are she/her.

 I’m fascinated by and currently obsessed with learning all I can about tarot.
 I’m a science and evidence sort of girl and more than a little skeptical of anything that feels like “woo”, so my passion for tarot cards felt out of character until I realized that it’s just a tool you can use to amplify your own inner voice, or akin to a corrective lens you can use to help clarify your own world view.
 It’s like a road map or an instruction manual, one you can use to help find the best version of yourself.
 I’m still quite skeptical about tarot for fortune telling or predicting the future, but I will admit that there is more than I can explain with my rational brain at work with the cards.

 From the moment I started flipping through my first Rider-Waite-Smith deck and learning about the cards, I was hooked.
 I immediately saw the potential of tarot as a tool for mindful exploration, and I immediately wanted to start sharing that perspective with others.
 I’m a storyteller at heart, and tarot is an amazing tool for telling and sharing our stories.